1965Eric/HarvardX-PH125.5x-Data-Science-Productivity-Tools/README.md

 - [ ] C. ls D*
 - [ ] D. ls D*.txt

-### Wildcards 3

-Imagine you have multiple text files in the following directory: /Users/student/Documents/project.
+6. Imagine you have multiple text files in the following directory: /Users/student/Documents/project.

 You enter the following commands in sequence:
 ```